stuartasiimwe7/blackboxml/README.md

-# 📦 BlackBoxML
 A Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to your code workflow, even if you forgot to set it up.

 ## Why?
 We’ve all been there:
 - You train a model in Colab or Jupyter
 - It takes 10+ hours